-Do not use pesticides and growth regulators on crops not cleared by the Food and Drug Administration.
+Do not use pesticides and growth regulators on crops not cleared by the Food and Drug Administration, suggested in the spraying schedules for specific fruits or in the table on page 54.

 Rule No. 3

 Do not use pesticides closer to harvest than